-A sizeable proportion of non-injecting users develop problematic patterns of use (such as experimentation with and transition to injecting use), substance use disorders and other mental health conditions, which present a growing challenge for the society and public health system.
-According to IBBS data in Ukraine, annual rotation of PWID population is 7%, which means that as many as 20000 people may be transitioning from non-injecting to injecting substance use each year.
-Thus, engagement of non-injecting users in prevention interventions is an important means of restraining the initiation to injecting drug use and overcoming the HIV epidemic.
-Transition to injecting is a process, which includes formation of identity as a person who inject drugs.
-Long before this self-identification is complete a person may occasionally inject without realising the need to access services tailored for injecting users, such as NSP and OAT.
-The popularity of injecting among the younger people who use psychoactive substances is also decreasing, and the lack of social desirability may lead to denial of injecting drug use and active dissociation from the community of people who inject.
-Because of stigma associated with injecting drug use, young injecting users who attend prevention services do not report injecting use to programme personnel until a sufficient degree of rapport is formed between the staff and the clients.
-Thus, the boundaries between injecting and non-injecting use of substances can be quite diluted, and non-injecting users should not be excluded from harm reduction services.
+A sizeable proportion of non-injecting users develop problematic patterns of use (such as experimentation with and transition to injecting use), substance use disorders and other mental health conditions, which present a growing challenge for society and the public health system.
+According to IBBS data in Ukraine, the annual rotation of PWID population is 7%, which means that as many as 20,000 people may be transitioning from non-injecting to injecting substance use each year.
+Thus, engaging non-injecting users in prevention interventions is an important means of restraining the initiation to injecting drug use and overcoming the HIV epidemic.
+Transitioning to injecting is a process that includes formation of identity as a person who injects drugs.
+Long before this self-identification is complete, a person may occasionally inject without realising the need to access services tailored for injecting users, such as NSP and OAT.
+The popularity of injecting among younger people who use psychoactive substances is also decreasing, and the lack of social desirability may lead to denial of injecting drug use and active dissociation from the community of people who inject.
+Because of the stigma associated with injecting drug use, young injecting users who attend prevention services do not report injecting use to programme personnel until there is a sufficient rapport between the staff and the clients.
+Thus, the boundaries between injecting and non-injecting use of substances can be quite diluted, and harm reduction services should not exclude non-injecting users.

-Similarly, the non-traditional forms of sexual self-identification are becoming more and more popular among young people.
-Sexual relations between men may not be linked to self-identification as MSM.
+Similarly, non-traditional forms of sexual self-identification are becoming increasingly popular among young people.
+Sexual relations between men are not necessarily linked to self-identification as MSM.
 Thus, programmes targeting MSM as a form of identity may not be attractive for such young people.
-Harm reduction programmes in recreational facilities allow to reach new segments of key populations, mainly young KP members who are not integrated in communities with clearly defined identity.
+Harm reduction programmes in recreational facilities allow outreach to new segments of key populations, mainly young KP members not integrated into communities with a clearly defined identity.

 Drug scenes in many countries are characterised by the growing prevalence of ATS and synthetic cathinones, which eases and increases the likelihood of transition to injecting.
-Resistance to such transition may weaken in the context of systematic use of methamphetamine or synthetic cathinones, which can be associated with fast onset of mental disorders.
+Resistance to such transition may weaken in the context of systematic use of methamphetamine or synthetic cathinones, which can be associated with the fast onset of mental disorders.
 There is evidence that synthetic cathinones are also entering recreational drug scene.
 The growing prevalence of non-injecting use of easily injectable stimulants makes transition to injecting significantly more likely.
-One of the important tasks of harm reduction programmes targeting recreational users is prevention of transition to injecting, as well as diffusion of harm reduction ideology and skills that reduce the risk of serious harm if the transition to injecting does happen.
+One of the important tasks of harm reduction programmes targeting recreational users is the prevention of transition to injecting, as well as the diffusion of harm reduction ideology and skills that reduce the risk of serious harm if the transition to injecting does happen.

-Overdose is less common among non-injecting users than among injecting users but also occurs.
+Overdose is less common among non-injecting users than among injecting users but does occur.
 Community education (along with strengthening the capacity of emergency health services) is the most important strategy in overdose prevention and management.
-Fentanyl has already entered illicit drug markets in many countries, and there is high probability of fentanyl introduction in other countries.
-Fentanyl is associated with increasing risk of fatal overdose, especially among stimulant users who do not have access to naloxone and never experienced opioid overdose.
+Fentanyl has already entered illicit drug markets in many countries, and there is a high probability of fentanyl introduction in other countries.
+Fentanyl is associated with an increased risk of fatal overdose, especially among stimulant users who do not have access to naloxone and have never experienced an opioid overdose.